MaSp005/deathmarkers/about.md

 - Built-in analysis <cg>helper tools</c>
 - (minimal) Player path tracing

+## Disclaimer

+The mod makes use of your *username and user ID* to create an identifier for you. <cg>This identifier **can not be traced back to you**</c>; it is unique to you for the purpose of grouping together attempts (/deaths) that were from the same player.
+Your identifier is *different* for every level you play, so your deaths *cannot* be grouped together across levels.

 You can <cr>prevent</c> the mod from sharing your deaths and still show others' deaths in the settings, although it is recommended to <cg>keep (anonymous) sharing on</c> for creators seeking to use the data to improve their levels.

-**For transparency**: The mod makes use of your *username and user ID* to create an identifier for you.
-This identifier <cy>can not be traced back to you</c>; it is unique to you for the purpose of grouping together attempts (/deaths) that were from the same player.

 # Special Thanks